kinoute/Hack-Z370-HD3P-i5-8400/README.md

 The only thing you need to generate by yourself if you use my EFI folder is your serial.
 You can use [macserial](https://github.com/acidanthera/macserial) to generate serials for the model you picked (I chose Macmini8,1 because my config is similar to the new Mac Mini model).

+**Note:** I use the [Clover-Minimal Theme](https://github.com/al3xtjames/clover-theme-minimal) in my `config.plist` so if you only download my `config.plist`, be sure to either install this theme or change it to something you already have.

 ## BIOS

 You can find my BIOS Settings with pictures [here](BIOS/README.md).